medikoo/bespoke-history/README.md

 ```

-By default it will route urls against `/`, but you can configure root path:
+By default it will route urls against `/`, but you can customize root path:

 ```javascript
 bespoke.from(selector, {